1937 Fox vault fire: Little Ferry

-Earlier in the 20th century, nearby Fort Lee on the Hudson Palisades was home to many film studios of America's first motion picture industry.
-When Little Ferry, New Jersey contractor William Fehrs was hired to construct a film-storage facility in 1934, he designed the structure to be fireproof.
+Earlier in the 20th century, Fort Lee on the Hudson Palisades was home to many film studios of America's first motion picture industry.
+When Little Ferry, New Jersey, contractor William Fehrs was hired to construct a film-storage facility in 1934, he designed the structure to be fireproof.
 The building had 12 inch brick outer walls and a reinforced concrete roof.
 Internally, it was divided into 48 individual vaults, each enclosed behind a steel door and separated by 8 inch brick interior walls.
-The local fire department confirmed Fehrs's fireproofing.
-However, the building had neither a fire sprinkler system nor mechanical ventilation, and no security guard was employed to watch the facility.
+The local fire department confirmed Fehrs' fireproofing.
+The building had neither a fire sprinkler system nor mechanical ventilation, and no security guard was employed to watch the facility.
 Despite the potential fire danger of stored film, the building was located in a residential neighborhood.

 Film-processing company DeLuxe Laboratories owned the building and rented it to 20th Century-Fox to store the silent films acquired from Fox Film Corporation after its merger with Twentieth Century Pictures.